ilteris/moodbox/README.md

 collectivity create expressions we can perceive? (make us more happy, less tired etc.)

-This is a processing applet that runs on moodbox.
-Visualization experiment.
+This software is built using Processing/Java.
+It takes the data from the physical moodboxes and display it realtime on the applet.

+The url for the wiki is [here](http://wiki.klaweht.com/doku/doku.php?id=networkedobjects:projects:moodbox)

 ![screenshot](moodbox.png)